santacml/pilim/README.md

 # Structure

-There are two main folders, [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with light documentation.
+There are two main folders, [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with light documentation. pilimit_lib is the library you should use if you want to create your own pi-nets.
 Each folder has a separate readme with instructions for use.

-After writing the paper, we found the code difficult for re-use.
+After writing the paper, we found the code in pilimit_orig difficult for re-use.
 Given its highly specific nature, here are many "gotcha's" that are hard to work around.
 We include this library so if someone else wants to double-check our paper or reproduce it exactly, that can be done.

-Therefore, pilimit_lib is a rewrite of the library with an emphasis on reusing as many torch functions as possible, with heavier documentation.
-It's worth noting this library does *not* reproduce the main paper results exactly, mostly due to various floating point issues, but the results are essentially identical.
+Extending on pilimit_orig, pilimit_lib is a rewrite of the library with an emphasis on reusing as many torch classes and functions as possible, resulting in an easy-to-use library for creating infinite width pi-nets.

+It's worth noting pilimit_lib does *not* reproduce the main paper results when using the same hyperparameters due to various floating point and rounding issues, but the results are essentially identical.

 # Roadmap

 Here are the things we are planning to add to the repo, in order of priority:

 - Document original repo
-  - transfer imagenet hparams, numbers
   - add comments and explanations to main testing/training/class files
-  - Updated FKR and transfer results
-  - Remove unnecessary files and any useless comments, add proper formatting in important files
+  - Remove unnecessary files and any useless comments
-  - double-check command rerun for accuracy / upload saved .pkl version of each best model
+  - Updated FKR  results
 - Document torch-style repo
   - main testing/training file comments
-  - caveats with .parameters, sgd, gclip, backward explanation, etc
+  - caveats with .parameters, sgd, gclip, backward explanation, etc and example usage writeup
+- Double-check command rerun for accuracy / upload saved .pkl version of each best model
 - Create easily usable pip package for pilimit_lib
 - Colab notebook for easy reproducibility